 She earned a B.A. in Theatre from the College of William and Mary and an M.A. in Peace Education from the UN mandated University for Peace in Costa Rica.
 She currently serves as Program Assistant for Girls Inc. of Santa Fe and is also the co-clerk of the American Friends Service Committee’s Nobel Peace Prize Nominating Task Group.
+Sara is the recipient of the Adrienne Shelly Foundation Inaugural Playwrights Award.

 B.A. in Theatre, The College of William & Mary